jgyngell/SensorLibrary/README.md

 Installation
 -------------
-* Download the latest RedstoneChips bundle [RedstoneChips](http://eisental.github.com/RedstoneChips).
+* Download the latest RedstoneChips bundle [RedstoneChips](http://github.com/jgyngell/RedstoneChips).
 * Copy all jar files into the plugins folder of your craftbukkit installation.

 Changelog
 ---------

+#### SensorLibrary 0.35
+- Updated to work with Spigot / PaperMC 1.17+
+- Changed to Gradle build system

 #### SensorLibrary 0.34
 - __daytime__: Fixed daytime offset bug.